aungcvt/two-col-list/README.md

-# two-col-list
+# Two Column List

-Just a sample reference for creating li to two col with equal height
+Just a sample reference for creating li to two col with equal height.